tateshep/python-blockchain-proj/README.md

 # Blockchain Project

-This is an implementation of a simple blockchain following this tutorial. https://medium.com/@vanflymen/learn-blockchains-by-building-one-117428612f46
+This is an implementation of a simple blockchain in Python and Flask following this tutorial. https://medium.com/@vanflymen/learn-blockchains-by-building-one-117428612f46